UK plans protest crackdown after eco group blocks highways

 On Monday, broadcaster LBC captured footage of a woman imploring protesters to let her pass so she could visit her mother in hospital.
 Another broadcaster showed angry motorists dragging protesters out of a road.

-Patel, who is responsible for policing and immigration, is set to address members of the governing Conservative Party at their conference in Manchester, northwest England.
-A stern law-and-order conservative, Patel is a favorite of the party’s traditionalist base.
+Patel, who is responsible for policing and immigration, is a stern law-and-order conservative and favorite of the party’s traditionalist base.

 Migrants have long used northern France as a launching point to reach Britain, either by stowing away in trucks or on ferries, or — increasingly since the coronavirus pandemic disrupted international travel — in dinghies and other small boats organized by smugglers.